Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/draw/tools/fill.rst

 Usage
 =====

 Selecting Brush and Material
 ----------------------------

-On the topbar select the brush and material to use with the tool.
+On the Topbar select the brush and material to use with the tool.

 Brush
    The :ref:`ui-data-block` to select a preset brush type or a custom brush.